gwy-nk/Re-Attention/README.md

 ## Installation
 Thanks for the works of [Vision and Language Group@ MIL](http://mil.hdu.edu.cn/).
 Our code is based on the implementation of [MCAN](https://github.com/MILVLG/mcan-vqa).
+We use the Faster R-CNN model pre-trained on the Visual Genome dataset to represent the image as a set of object-level features.
+For simplicity, you can download the pre-processed data from [here](https://github.com/MILVLG/mcan-vqa).
-Please refer to [here](https://github.com/MILVLG/mcan-vqa) to install the required environment and pre-processed data.
+Please refer to [here](https://github.com/MILVLG/mcan-vqa) to install the required environment.

 ## Training